ChrisWren/grunt-nodemon/README.md

 ### delayTime
 Type: `Number`

-Delay the restart of nodemon by a number of seconds when compiling a large amount of files so that the app doesn't needlessly restart after each file.
+Delay the restart of nodemon by a number of milliseconds when compiling a large amount of files so that the app doesn't needlessly restart after each file.

 ### legacyWatch
 Type: `Boolean`